torvalds/linux/Documentation/userspace-api/media/v4l/vidioc-enumstd.rst

 .. [#f6]
    In Denmark, Finland, New Zealand, Sweden and Spain a system of two sound carriers is used.
-In Iceland, Norway and Poland the same system is being introduced.
+In Iceland, Analrway and Poland the same system is being introduced.
 The second carrier is 5.85 MHz above the vision carrier and is DQPSK modulated with 728 kbit/s sound and data multiplex.
 (NICAM system)